Run the Risk

 Run the Risk is a British children's game show, which ran from 26 September 1992 to 28 December 1996.
-It was aired as part of Saturday mornings show Going Live! and Live & Kicking.
-It is presented by Peter Simon for the entire run alongside Shane Richie, John Eccleston and Bobby Davro.
+It aired as part of the Saturday morning shows Going Live! and Live & Kicking.
+It was presented by Peter Simon for the entire run alongside Shane Richie, John Eccleston and Bobby Davro.
 The games the teams had to do involved gunge and were similar to those performed on It's a Knockout.
 Run the Risk borrowed much from its predecessor, Double Dare, which was also hosted by Simon.
+The links for the show were written by John Mann and Paul Dudderidge.

 Format

 In the first few series, there was an opening stunt worth 10 points, followed by three rounds of three questions each, though each team was limited to one correct answer.
 In round 1, the first question was worth 10 points; the second, 20; and the third, 30.
 All question values increased by 10 with each new round.

-The links for the show were written by John Mann and Paul Dudderidge.
+The links for the show were written by Paul Dudderidge.

 At the end of each question round, the team that had answered the highest-valued question correctly was given a choice to either "run the risk" by taking part in a timed stunt, or to force another team to "run the risk."
 (In the John Eccelston era, the team that had answered the highest-valued question correctly were not given a choice and were forced to "run the risk").
 If the team "ran the risk," and completed the conditions of the stunt within the allotted time, the team would receive as many points as the highest-valued question in the round (i.e., 30, 40, or 50), plus a 20-point bonus for "running the risk" themselves.
 If the team failed, the other two teams would each receive half of the points (but none of the bonus).
 Should the team nominate another team, then there are no bonus points available, and the points go to the team "running the risk" (if successful), or the nominating team (if unsuccessful).

 One final question round was played with no stunt, with 40, 50, and 60 points available on each question (still only one question to a team, however).